tokron/portfolioui/README.md

 **Status:** 🚧 In Development

-Ein persönliches Portfolio-Projekt bestehend aus einer **React-Frontend App** und einem **Spring Boot 3 Backend**.
+A personal portfolio project consisting of a **React frontend application** and a **Spring Boot 3 backend**.
-Optional kann eine PostgreSQL-Datenbank integriert werden, um Projekte, Blogposts oder andere Inhalte dynamisch zu verwalten.
+Optionally, a PostgreSQL database can be integrated to manage projects, blog posts, or other dynamic content.

 ---

 ## 🏗️ System Architecture

-- **Frontend:** `portfolioui` – React App (UI Layer)
+- **Frontend:** `portfolioui` – React app (UI layer)
 - **Backend:** `portfolio` – Spring Boot 3 REST API
 - **Database (optional):** PostgreSQL